Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Experimental Evaluation

-\colorB{Fig.~\ref{fig:accuracy_budget_allocation} shows the results. ``DPRR (Proposal)'' represents our DPRR with our privacy budget allocation method.
-Note that ``DPRR (Proposal)'' is identical to ``DPRR ($\epsilon_1: \epsilon_2 = 1:9$)'' when $\epsilon = 0.5$ and $1$ (resp.~$\epsilon=1$) in REDDIT-MULTI-5K (resp.~Github StarGazers).
-We observe that our privacy budget allocation method outperforms the baseline ($\epsilon_1: \epsilon_2 = 1:9$) when $\epsilon$ is small.
+\colorB{Figure~\ref{fig:accuracy_budget_allocation} (a) and (c) show that when $\alpha$ is large, our privacy budget allocation method outperforms the baseline ($\epsilon_1 = (1 - \alpha) \epsilon$, $\epsilon_2 = \alpha \epsilon$) in REDDIT-MULTI-5K and Github StarGazers.
 This is because our proposed method makes the Laplacian noise small.
-The difference is larger in Github StarGazers (see Fig.~\ref{fig:node_degree_scatter}), because the original degree $d_i$ is smaller and is more susceptible to the Laplacian noise.}
+The difference is larger in Github StarGazers because the original degree $d_i$ is smaller (see Figure~\ref{fig:node_degree_scatter}) and is more susceptible to the Laplacian noise.}

+\colorB{However, the left figure of Figure~\ref{fig:accuracy_budget_allocation} (b) shows that when $\lambda = 0$, our privacy budget allocation method provides lower accuracy than the baseline ($\epsilon_1 = (1 - \alpha) \epsilon$, $\epsilon_2 = \alpha \epsilon$) in REDDIT-BINARY.
+This is because our DPRR is slightly outperformed by Warner's RR in this case.
+In other words, the degree information does not contribute much to classification accuracy.
+In this case, it might be better to set the privacy budget $\epsilon_2$ for Warner's RR as much as possible.
+In contrast, the right figure of Figure~\ref{fig:accuracy_budget_allocation} (b) shows that when $\lambda = 0.5$, our privacy budget allocation method slightly outperforms the baseline ($\epsilon_1 = (1 - \alpha) \epsilon$, $\epsilon_2 = \alpha \epsilon$) in REDDIT-BINARY.
+This is because our DPRR outperforms Warner's RR in this case.}

+\colorB{In summary, our privacy budget allocation method works well, especially when the degree information contributes to classification accuracy and the original degree $d_i$ is small.}

 {\textbf{Degree Preservation.}}~~We also examined how well the DPRR preserves each user's degree information to explain the reason that the DPRR outperforms the RR and \LocalLap{}.
-The left panels of Fig.~\ref{fig:node_degree_scatter} show the relationship between each user $v_i$'s original degree $d_i$ and noisy degree $\td_i$.
+The left panels of Figure~\ref{fig:node_degree_scatter} show the relationship between each user $v_i$'s original degree $d_i$ and noisy degree $\td_i$.
 We also examined how the degree information of a graph correlates with its type.
-The right panels of Fig.~\ref{fig:node_degree_scatter} show a degree distribution (i.e., distribution of $d_i$) for each graph type.
+The right panels of Figure~\ref{fig:node_degree_scatter} show a degree distribution (i.e., distribution of $d_i$) for each graph type.